ThomasLech/guest-book-club/_posts/2020-02-04-top-3-wedding-guest-books.md

 ---
 layout: post
-title: Top 3 Wedding Guest Books You Must See
+title: TOP 3 Wedding Guest Books You Must See
 description: Searching for the best wedding guest book?
 Check out our ultimate list of the top 3 wedding guest books that you can buy online!
 Every guest book on our list has unique and amazing features.
 author: Thomas
 categories: [ Wedding ]